moreamazingnick/icingaweb2-module-lshw/doc/02-Installation.md

 * Icinga Web 2 (&gt;= 2.10.3)
 * Icinga Director (&gt;= 1.9.1)
 * PHP (&gt;= 7.3)
+* php-json

-The Icinga Web 2 `monitoring` module needs to be configured and enabled.
+The Icinga Web 2 `monitoring` or `icingadb` module needs to be configured and enabled.

 ## Installation from .tar.gz <a id="module-lshw-installation-manual"></a>